MGKurnikovaGroup/otf_general_public/README.md

 Show Help: ```./auto_restraint.sh -h```
 ##### Usage:

-1. Navigate to otf_abfe/auto_restraint_files
+1. Copy otf_general/otf_abfe/auto_restraint_files/auto_restraint.sh to your working directory.
+Note: Working directory should be outside of otf_general.
 2. Run the following
-3. Note: the inputted directories should contain all the data files (see Options below).
+3. Note: the inputed directories should contain all the data files (see Options below).
 They should also be located just one level under otf_general, like otf_abfe.

 ```
 ./auto_restraint.sh <options> <directories>